HengchunSong/MNIST-Dataset-Loader-in-C/README.md

 2. unzip MNIST.rar
 3. compile the c code and click the .exe file compiled

    You will see a simple cmd interphase as below.
-Please adjust the windows size to make sure it an display the "image" without changing line.
+Please adjust the windows size to make sure it display the "image" without changing line.
    ![image](https://github.com/HengchunSong/MNIST-Dataset-Loader-in-C/assets/25832977/3bcfb7f6-085d-43b1-b763-4fd5e218fbeb)

 This is my first repo while studying neural network.
 There has been pioneer who created such dataloader in c, however it doesn't read beyond index 6.